I never told you about the Glockenspiel, did I?

 I never tried to walk you through its interior.
 I never counted the nutcracker statues, or tried to pronounce the words on the dozens of beer steins.
 The bar was your crazy uncle’s garage: there was no sense to its layout, stuff just went where it fit.
 Mirrored beer signs, plastic Bavarian flag banners, decommissioned tap handles, it didn’t matter.
 Just scoot and insert.

 It was a busy bar.
 If you didn’t step carefully, you’d get bumped by a dancing couple or derail an accordion player.
 It never ran short on excitement.
 It was the last stop on the 7th St. bustle tour.
 It was a great place to perfect your clinking, drinking, and side-stepping.

 Now, it’s gone.

 It disappeared the way a cartoon character would if it just quit being drawn in mid-episode.
 Who’s to blame?
 A lease quibble, of course.
-The owners of the building, some acronym conglomerate, offered them what they say was a skunk lease.
+The owners of the building, some acronym conglomerate, offered them what the Glockenspiel ownership said was a skunk lease.
 I don’t know real estate.
 I only know I was crushed when I heard.